EAFIT-AACS/assignment2-qtates/README.md

             highStack= stack[0] #Otherwise take the first character in the stack.
 ```

-Python doesn't recognize the nule string, so if the stack is empty we append a blank space " "; this to avoid issues, like index out of range and so on.
+Python doesn't recognize the null string, so if the stack is empty we append a blank space " "; this to avoid issues, like index out of range and so on.
 Otherwise, we take the first character of the stack

 ```
         #Search the corresponding transition/rule for the letter and hihgStack, and add the number's rule.